om-mani-padme-hum/ezobjects-mysql/README.md

 EZ Object's capabilities has been split into multiple packages to target the needs of specific users.
-This is a branch of the original `ezobjects` module that preserves the original MySQL table-linked capability, while the original `ezobjects` has had it removed so those who don't need to database storage can remove the dependency.
-It also worked out better that way so that `ezobjects` types can be different than MySQL types, which might be different from another database's types, etc.  If you don't need MySQL capability, you can find the original package on [npm](https://www.npmjs.com/package/ezobjects) or [GitHub](https://github.com/om-mani-padme-hum/ezobjects.git).
+This is a branch of the original `ezobjects` module that preserves the original MySQL table-linked capability, while the original `ezobjects` has had it removed so those who don't need the database storage can remove the dependency.
+It also worked out better that way so that `ezobjects` types can be different than MySQL types, which might be different from another database's types, etc.  If you don't need MySQL capability, you can find the original `ezobjects` package on [npm](https://www.npmjs.com/package/ezobjects) or [GitHub](https://github.com/om-mani-padme-hum/ezobjects.git).

 ## Installation